Potclays and ICF New and Emerging Makers Award 2019 (in association with Jingdezhen Sanbao Ceramic Art Institute)

 Open to recently graduated ceramicists or Applied Art/Fine Art graduates working with clay in some form (within 5 years of graduating including those who will graduate by summer 2019).
 Four makers will be selected to take part in a presentation and exhibition during festival.
 At least one of these will be awarded an international residency, details will be confirmed shortly.
-Applications for 2019 will open later this year, for more information please see the Potclays Emerging Makers Award page.
+Applications for 2019 are now open, for more information please see the Potclays Emerging Makers Award page.

 INTERNATIONAL CERAMICS STUDIO KECSKEMÉT RESIDENCY AWARD 2019